-Globally, the power sector has the largest GHG emission footprint among all the energy consuming sectors.
+Globally, the power sector has the largest emission footprint among all the energy consuming sectors.
 In emerging economies like India, demand for electricity is projected to quadruple over the next two decades.
 We focus on techno-economic assessments of clean energy options in the power sector, undertake scenario analysis of integration of these options, and assess policies and programs for facilitating their adoption.

 Most of our current work is focused on the Indian power sector.
 We collaborate with several government agencies, academic institutions, and non-governmental organizations in our research, technical assistance, and capacity building activities.